 For most, the idea of home energy improvements may seem out of reach.
 New energy-saving appliances, retrofit windows and major house remodels are expensive and if you’ve managed to put some money aside, you often can’t decide which upgrade will give you most satisfaction for the price.

 It’s important that we all do what we can to reduce our output of carbon gases, even if an individual contribution seems insignificant.
 Many homeowners are finding innovative ways to focus on creating greener homes that are energy efficient AND save money.

-These home energy improvements are sure to fit every budget or no budget at all.
-We’ve even put them in budget order for you, starting with the lowest.
+These home energy improvements are sure to fit every budget or even no budget at all.

 Home Energy Improvements for Every Budget:

 It may seem like we’re teaching you to suck eggs, but it’s very surprising how many people don’t air dry their clothes!
 Wind is free.
 If you lack a garden, use indoor drying racks instead of dryers whenever possible.
 If you give the laundry an extra spin, it’ll reduce the drying time.